Crowell, Oxfordshire: Economic and social history

 The parish originally farmed under an open field system.
 There had been several enclosures by agreement by the middle of the 17th century, including most of the land on Crowell Hill.
 The Reverend John Stopes, Rector of Crowell (d.
 1668), bequeathed 4 acres of land whose income would be used to assist the poor of the parish.
-By the 1880s 64 percent of Crowell's land had been enclosed: 638 acre.
+By the 1880s 64 per cent of Crowell's land had been enclosed: 638 acre.
 In 1844 Crowell's remaining open fields were called Great Lob, Little Lob, Great Berrylands and Little Berrylands.
 Crowell's inclosure act was not passed until the 1880s and the award was made in 1882, making it the last inclosure act for Oxfordshire.
 This may be because so little land remained to be enclosed: a total of only 358 acre of arable land and meadow.

 Ellwood House is a mid-16th-century timber-framed farmhouse with a 17th-century extension and facade and some 18th-century features.
 Thomas Ellwood (1639–1713), who became a Quaker religious writer and a friend of John Milton, was born here.
 Crowell had a public house by 1753 and a map of 1797 shows one on the same site as the current village pub.
 In 1859 a fire destroyed several houses in the village and made eight families homeless.
-The present pub, originally called the Catherine Wheel, seems to have been built shortly after this fire.
+The most recent pub, originally called the Catherine Wheel, seems to have been built shortly after this fire.

 In 1869–72 the Watlington and Princes Risborough Railway was built through the parish, passing 600 yard southeast of the village.
 In 1883 the Great Western Railway took over the line and in 1906 the company opened Kingston Crossing Halt, 1 mi south of Crowell.
 In 1957 British Railways withdrew passenger services from the line and closed the section between Chinnor and Watlington that included Kingston.

 Amenities

-Crowell has a public house.
-It was called The Catherine Wheel until the 1990s, when it was renamed the Shepherds Crook.
+Crowell had a public house.
+It was called The Catherine Wheel until the 1990s, when it was renamed the Shepherds Crook and remained open until 2020.